NiklasRosenstein/headscale-fly-io/README.md

 ## Usage

 You can take [`fly.example.toml`](./fly.example.toml) as a starting point, make a few adjustments to it, and then deploy your VPN control plane using the `fly deploy` command.
+Before you perform the deployment, you must generate a `NOISE_PRIVATE_KEY` and set it as a secret:

+    $ fly secret set NOISE_PRIVATE_KEY="privkey:$(openssl rand -hex 32)"

 The default configuration is to use the cheapested VM size available, `shared-cpu-1x` and `256mb` memory, which will cost you approx. 1.94 USD/mo (not including miniscule cost for the object storage).
 This sizing should be sufficient